Support for Attention Research Update is provided

 by neurofeedback treatment.
 The reason for this is that training was

-not matched to the specific EEG parameters that needed to be altered for
+not matched to the specific EEG parameters that needed to be altered for each

-additional research to determine.
+research to determine.

 3. No measures of children's academic functioning were collected.
-Because

-with ADHD, the absence of this data is an important study limitation.
+most children with ADHD, the absence of this data is an important study limitation.

 There is no arguing with this and it is unfortunate that measures of academic